-String Confusion Objection - The applied-for gTLD string is confusingly similar to an existing TLD or to another applied-for gTLD string.
+String Confusion Objection - The applied-for gTLD string is confusingly similar to an existing TLD or to another applied-for gTLD string in the same round of applications.

-Legal Rights Objection - The applied-for gTLD string infringes existing legal rights of the objector.
+Legal Rights Objection - The applied-for gTLD string infringes the existing legal rights of the objector.